Updated: Sep 1

 Look for the root causes.
 Don’t accept pat answers from people like “Finance is just slow.”
 More often than not, these statements are unfair generalizations; the daily struggles and expectations differ from team to team, and there are usually additional contexts influencing the situation.

 Given this case, I decided to use some of those overdue invoices to tease out those root causes.
 I reviewed the invoices and picked a few that seemed most pressing.
 From there, I reached out to individuals in Finance, Legal, and Operations to learning how we could change our process.

 Once you’ve evaluated the situation, departments or people will stand out who are pivotal in this process.
 In this case, I set up times to meet with 1-2 individuals in each of the three departments.
 I scheduled an hour, brought the invoices in question, but the first thing I said was not, “These are overdue, please help!”

-Rather, I said, “These invoices are overdue, and I’d like to accomplish two things: For one, understand what our department needs to do so that we can unclog these high-priority ones.
-And secondly, I also want to learn how our department needs to change to ensure this process runs smoothly for you going forward.”
+Rather, I said, “These invoices are overdue, and I’d like to accomplish two things: First, understand what our department needs to do so that we can unclog these high-priority ones.
+And second, I also want to learn how our department needs to change to ensure this process runs smoothly for you going forward.”

-All 3 times--jaws dropped.
+All three times—jaws dropped.
 It appeared I was the first one to come to them with an intent to learn and a desire to make their job easier and more efficient.